 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-We've spent the last decade testing the best 120+ fleece jackets on the market, including the best men's fleece jackets and the best women's fleece jackets.
+We've spent the last decade testing the best 120+ fleece jackets on the market, including men's fleece jackets and women's fleeces.
 Here, we've rounded up our all-time favorites.
 To earn our esteem, they had to fight through the ranks in a series of rigorous side-by-side tests.
 After buying each jacket, we wear them in a range of temperatures while lounging and charging to understand their warmth and breathability.
 We layer them over t-shirts and baselayers and under down jackets and hard shells to see how well they insulate us in the colder months.
 A good fleece can make or break your layering system; keep reading to find the right option for you.

 When you're on the move in frosty temps, we recommend adding the Patagonia R1 Air Hoody to your layering system.
 The jacket's recycled polyester fabric breathes well while holding heat, making it our favorite option for high-octane activities like climbing or hiking demanding trails.
 The soft fabric makes it an easy layer to reach for when the weather turns chilly, and it's compact enough to earn a place in any pack.

 The R1 Air is warm for its weight but didn't hold enough heat to keep us comfortable in the cold while standing still.
-If you plan to be more stationary, the thicker REI Co-op Hyperaxis 2.0 is likely a better choice.
-The R1 Air also does little to block out wind or water, and we wish it had thumb loops to keep our hands warm.
+If you plan to be more stationary, a fleece like the heavier and thicker The North Face Denali is likely a better choice.
+The R1 Air does little to block out wind or water, and we wish it had thumb loops to keep our hands warm.
 While the close-fitting hood insulates your ears, it can feel too snug at times.
 That said, if you need a fleece to regulate your temperature without holding onto sweat, this is our top choice for the best men's fleece jacket.

 The Arc'teryx Kyanite Hoody's stretchy fabric and generous cut throughout the shoulders let your upper body move freely.
 A fluffy fleece lining keeps you cozy.
 It's a bit warmer than the other top choice in our women's fleece review, the Patagonia R1 Air.
 It is also much better at blocking wind.
 That makes it our favorite option for lower-output activities.
 It's also one of the most comfortable jackets we've tested, with smooth fabric that resists dirt and debris.

 The Kyanite Hoody doesn't breathe as well and is not our first choice for hard-charging pursuits.
-A more breathable, gridded fleece like the Outdoor Research Vigor is better suited to handle perspiration.
-We wish the Kyanite Hoody had thumb loops and the zipper is a weak point in a stiff breeze.
+A more breathable, gridded fleece like the Outdoor Research Vigor or the lightweight Rab Ascendor Hoody is better suited to handle perspiration.
+We wish the Kyanite Hoody had thumb loops, and we note that its zipper is a weak point in a stiff breeze.
 While the cut works well in the shoulders, the hips are narrow.
 If you have curves, you may need to be careful about sizing.
-Despite these grumbles, this is the fleece we reach for when temperatures plummet.
+Despite these grumbles, this is the fleece we reach for when temperatures plummet or when we want all-around comfort and great performance, no matter where we are headed.

 The Outdoor Research Vigor Grid Full Zip Hoodie is made of light, stretchy fabric that moves with you, making it an easy choice for a range of activities, even among the stiff competition of the top fleece jackets for men.
 We prefer it for fast-paced adventures thanks to its thin, breathable fabric.
 It's also easy to pack, and we often bring it along as an extra layer to pull on or off or as temperatures fluctuate.